 Key Findings for Cursor’s Web Fetch Behavior, Raw

-1. Run `python web_fetch_testing_framework.py --test {test ID} --track raw`
+python web_fetch_testing_framework.py --test {test ID} --track raw - Review terminal output

-8. Ensure log results are saved to `cursor-web-fetch/results/raw/results.csv`
+framework-reference.md - Ensure log results saved to

-*All results logged as “Methods tested:
+*Results logged as “Methods tested:

 Platform Limit Summary